mihir-m-gandhi/Sign-Language-Recognition/README.md

 * They do not even have the basic means of communicating with other people who do not know the Sign Language.
 As a result, they often experience many difficulties as a result of communication barriers among them and other individuals in the community.
 Some major areas that can be impacted by this are involvement in extracurricular activities and social relationships.

-* To assist people in communicating with the speech and hearing impaired, we developed an application to identify hand gestures that represent the sign language alphabets in real-time.
+* To assist people in communicating with the speech and hearing impaired, we developed an application to identify hand gestures that represent the sign language alphabets(A-H) in real-time.
 This application can be installed on a mobile phone and works without an internet connection as well, thus serving as an ubiquitous communication aid.

 ------------------------------------------
 ### Features